 In order to maintain professional standards within the association, principal, partner or director (PPD) members must demonstrate that each company meets regulation criteria upon joining, and annually thereafter.
 Please follow the links below for more information about NFoPP Regulation requirements:

-If a company handles client money (deposits or payments), then it must also comply with the following requirements:
+If a company handles client's money (deposits or payments), or entrusts client's money to a third party to manage, then it must also comply with the following requirements:

 Please note: For Regulated by RICS companies, or companies regulated by the Law Society or the Law Society of Scotland, the above requirements do not apply.
 We accept evidence that a company is regulated by one of those organisations in lieu of our own regulation.